ErpNetDocs/tech/modules/projects/ai/ingest.md

 1. Finds the **most recent purchase invoice** from the same supplier (for up to one year back).
 2. If that previous invoice is **single-line**, Ingest AI:
-   - Reuses the **internal product** from that line (e.g. your standard “External services” product).
+   - Reuses the **internal product** from that line (e.g., your standard “External services” product).
    - Copies the **quantity** and any **user-defined attributes**, if applicable.
    - Uses the **net amount** from the newly recognized invoice.
    - Copies relevant header settings such as:
      - Deal type
      - Expense center (and revenue center if used)
-     - Notes / description
+     - Notes/description

 This means: